mantidproject/mantid/docs/source/techniques/ISISPowder-SampleDetails-v1.rst

 When :ref:`chemical_formula_sampleDetails_isis-powder-diffraction-ref`
 defines an element this can automatically be calculated by Mantid.

+This value is used to convert between different PDF types in `Polaris.create_total_scattering_pdf`.

 If :ref:`chemical_formula_sampleDetails_isis-powder-diffraction-ref`
 is not an element the user must enter this value.